LearnShareRefine/LearnShareRefine.github.io/about.md

     - Design thinking
     - Business excel modelling
     - Agile method
-3. **Other online/offline courses** from LinkedIn Learning, Datacamp, youtube etc
+3. **Other online/offline courses** from LinkedIn Learning, Datacamp, Coursera, youtube etc

 ### What I plan to do in this blog?
 This is a place where I record some of the practice exercises or projects I do in my learning journey.
 If you need someone to learn together with or don't mind a new friend, do connect with me!